SmartDataAnalytics/RdfProcessingToolkit/TESTING.md

 2. Use `CmdUtils.callCmd()` to execute `rpt integrate`
 3. Compare output with expected results using `assertEquals()`
 4. Clean up temporary files in `@After` or finally blocks
+5. For engines using Docker (qlever), ensure testcontainers is available

 ### BATS Tests
 1. Add test file: `cli-tests/integrate/test0X-*/test-*.bats`
 2. Use `rpt` command in test functions
 3. Verify output files or HTTP responses with `curl`
 4. Cleanup in `teardown()` function
+5. For server tests, use unique ports and proper cleanup with `pkill`

 ## Known Limitations